StanfordVL/JRMOT_ROS/README.md

 # JRMOT ROS package

-The repository contains the code for the work "JRMOT: A Real-Time 3D Multi-Object Tracker and a New Large-Scale Dataset"
+The repository contains the code for the work "JRMOT: A Real-Time 3D Multi-Object Tracker and a New Large-Scale Dataset".

+Note that due to the global pandemic, this repository is still a work in progress.
+Updates will be made as soon as possible.

 ## Introduction